-Control a satellite rotator automatically from Orbitron by sending it the azimuth via serial.
+Control a satellite rotator automatically from Orbitron by sending it the azimuth (or other properties) via serial.

-A couple of years ago I wrote some code with a library I found to listen to Orbitron using it’s DDE inter-process comms and send the satellite information string over serial to potentially drive an aerial rotator.
+A while ago I wrote some code to listen to Orbitron using it’s DDE inter-process comms and send the satellite information string over serial to potentially drive an aerial rotator.

 I’ve since updated the code and thought I would share it here.